Busyflytrap/Busyflytrap/README.md

 from what appears to be a 0-click exploit?
 I registered here because much of Emvondy's posted analytics were very similar to mine.
-If it's not s zero click exploit, could it be unauthorized illicit MDM?
+If it's not a 0-click exploit, could it be unauthorized illicit MDM?
 Any input appreciated.
 Contact me please 📫roosts-loons.0t@icloud.com
 -